mildred-prog/skin0clock_ng/README.md

   - [Slack](https://slack.com/intl/en-ie/)

 ## Acknowledgements
+- A huge thanks to my husband for his continued support during this project & the past year of completing this diploma.

 - A huge thanks to my mentor and facilitator for the support & knowledge shared during this project.

 - Tutor Assist for the support when debugging became overwhelming.

-- Slack channel peers for their feedback & support with errors.

 - The Code Institute community for providing the foundation and resources needed to build this project.